dojo/docs/developer/design/loader.rst

 1. [requested] The client application demands a particular module value by providing a module identifier.

-2. The loader resolves the module identifier into an address (typically a URL or filename) suitable for the method required to retrieve the Javascript code that embodies the particular module.
+2. [normalized] The loader transforms the module identifier, which is almost always provided with respect to another module module identifier, into an absolute module identifier as understood by the loader as well as an address (typically a URL or filename) suitable to retrieve the Javascript code that embodies the particular module given the current executing environment.

 3. [loaded] The loader takes the necessary actions to load the text from the resolved address into the execution environment.